Electrogravitational

 neutrino fluxes, but also give rise to cosmic rays, as it follows from the

 study of supernova remnants.
-The proton energy on the surface of the charged
+The proton energy on surface of charged magnetar can

 For comparison, the highest